Pacific-salmon-assess/yukon-chinook/README.md

 # yukon-chinook
-Integrated multi-Conservation Unit run-reconstruction and spawner-recruitment model for Canadian-origin Yukon Chinook
+Eventual home of an integrated multi-Conservation Unit run-reconstruction and spawner-recruitment model for Canadian-origin Yukon Chinook